 Notes: In September 2008, FASB issued FSP FAS 133-1 and FIN 45-4.
 This FSP amends disclosures related to the credit derivatives by requiring more information about the potential adverse effects of changes in credit risk on the financial position, financial performance and cash flows of the sellers of credit derivatives.
-It amends FASB Statement No. 133 to require disclosures by sellers of credit derivatives, including credit derivatives embedded in hybrid instruments.
-The FSP also amends FASB Interpretation No. 45 to re-(continued) N/A quire additional disclosure about the current status of the payment or performance risk of the guarantee.
+It amends FASB Statement No. 133 to require disclosures by sellers of credit derivatives, including credit derivatives embedded in hybrid in-(continued)

+struments.
+The FSP also amends FASB Interpretation No. 45 to require additional disclosure about the current status of the payment or performance risk of the guarantee.